Custom Inference Engines

 )

-Then you can associate an engine to its Inference Server settings:
+Then you can associate an Inference Engine to its Inference Server settings:

 model.set_inference_server_settings(